Geertruida Wijsmuller-Meijer: September 1939 – May 1940: Journeys to England and southern France

-In November 1939 Wijsmuller was arrested and molested by the French in Marseille, suspecting she was the much-wanted German spy "Erika".
+In November 1939, Wijsmuller was arrested and molested by the French in Marseille, suspecting she was the much-wanted German spy "Erika".
 Due to a lack of evidence she had to be released.

 May 1940: The children from the Burgerweeshuis to England

-On 10 May 1940 Wijsmuller was in Paris to take a child away when she heard of the German invasion of the Netherlands.
+On 10 May 1940, Wijsmuller was in Paris to take a child away when she heard of the German invasion of the Netherlands.
 Within three days she traveled back to Amsterdam, where she immediately was arrested and questioned by the Dutch police, on suspicion of espionage.
 After her release she went to the orphanage Burgerweeshuis to see the children.
 The local garrison commander passed a request on to her from London to arrange for the Jewish children at the orphanage to travel as fast as possible to the coastal town of IJmuiden so they could catch a boat to England on time.

 Wijsmuller brought along as many children as possible on the way, bringing a total of 74 children to the very last boat, the SS Bodegraven", that left the harbor.
 Minutes later the Dutch government surrendered.
 The Bodegraven sailed for England, but due to the German nationality of the children, at first they were not allowed to disembark.
 Eventually the ship moored on 19 May at Liverpool.

 The children spent the war with foster families and in various institutions in England.
 Wijsmuller decided to stay in the Netherlands.
 She wanted to be with her husband and besides she found there was more work for her to do.

-May 1940-1943: More help in wartime
+May 1940–1943: More help in wartime

-After the capitulation of the Netherlands Wijsmuller traveled to Brussels.
-There she consulted with the Belgian Red Cross and the Belgian Children's Committee.
+After the capitulation of the Netherlands, Wijsmuller traveled to Brussels.
+There, she consulted with the Belgian Red Cross and the Belgian Children's Committee.
 In Paris she had also contact with the French Red Cross and with the OSE (Oeuvre Secours aux Enfants, a Jewish aid organisation for children).
 During this period Wijsmuller devoted herself to uniting families.
 She took children to their parents who had escaped to Belgium and France.
 On her way back she brought children with her whose parents remained in the Netherlands.
 Sometimes she brought children to their parents in Germany.
 She placed children of Jewish women with other, safe families shortly after birth.
 In Brussels she made contact with Benno M. Nijkerk, a Dutch-Belgian businessman.
 They agreed to bring as many children as possible to the south, legally or illegally.

 Nijkerk had false identity cards forged in Brussels.
-He was the treasurer of the "Comité de Defense des Juifs", a Belgian Jewish resistance group.
-Later he became a member of "Dutch-Paris" which was an underground network of the Dutch, Belgian and French resistance.
+He was the treasurer of the "Comité de Défense des Juifs", a Belgian Jewish resistance group.
+Later he became a member of "Dutch-Paris", an underground network of the Dutch, Belgian and French resistance.
 Wijsmuller smuggled the false identity cards with information about the escape route to Holland.
 This work continued until at least 1943.

-In June 1943 she traveled for the last time with Jewish children in the direction of the Spanish border.
+In June 1943, she traveled for the last time with Jewish children in the direction of the Spanish border.